 How to Watch Noelle

 Noelle is exclusively available on the new Disney+ streaming service that launched November 12.
-The subscription costs $6.99 a month or $69.99 a year, after a 7-day free trial.
+The subscription costs $7.99 a month or $79.99 a year.
 A subscription allows for unlimited downloads of content to up to 10 devices for viewing offline, and the ability to stream on four different devices simultaneously.

 Disney+ is available on mobile devices (iOS and Androids); desktop computers; PlayStation 4 and Xbox One gaming consoles; Roku; Apple TV; smart TVs such as LG, Samsung, and Android TVs; and Chromebook, Chromecast, Apple AirPlay, and Amazon FireTV.
 Check our guide to Disney+ for more details.